AdamRice1/capstone-2/UPER.md

 4.
     I am realizing that my Lambda plan my have not been the best approach.
 I am happy with the functionality of my game.
     Though I wish I would have included more pillers of OOP into the design.
 I think if I would have had that as more of a priority I could have included them better.
+I just realized the night before presentations that I probably should have had a ship abstract class and extended those to both the player and the computer ship classes.
+I believe that could have worked better.